 Finding a new lump in a dog can often lead the owner to spiral out of control.
-Some lumps are benign and to be expected as the dog proceeds into old age.
+Some lumps are benign and expected as the dog proceeds into old age.
 But other lumps are cancerous and, in this case, it’s only right to be concerned.
-How do you know when you should be concerned about your dog’s lumps and bumps?
+How do you know when you should be worried about your dog’s lumps and bumps?

-Well, the bottom line is that all lumps and bumps deserve our attention because it’s always good to stay on top of your dog’s health.
-Therefore, this article comprehensively discusses lumps and bumps, so that you can feel a bit more at ease and capable of dealing with these nasty growths.
+The bottom line is that all lumps and bumps deserve our attention because staying on top of your dog’s health is always good.
+Therefore, this article comprehensively discusses lumps and bumps so that you can feel a bit more at ease and capable of dealing with these nasty growths.

 What to Do When You Find a Lump: